murrowma/pybeam/README.md

 # Learning to use PyBEAM

-PyBEAM contains two sub-modules: default and custom.
-The default sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
+PyBEAM contains two sub-modules: pre-coded and custom.
+The pre-coded sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
 The second sub-module, custom, provides tools for users to create their own models outside the scope of the pre-coded set.

-Jupyter notebook tutorials which introduce both sub-modules are provided here.
-The folder "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.
+Tutorials for using the models are provided in Jupyter notebooks located in the folder "Tutorials".

 # Custom models